NRG Energy (NYSE:NRG) Trading Down 4.7%

-A number of brokerages recently commented on NRG.
-Wells Fargo & Company raised their price objective on shares of NRG Energy from $100.00 to $110.00 and gave the stock an “overweight” rating in a report on Wednesday, May 15th.
-BMO Capital Markets raised their price objective on shares of NRG Energy from $73.00 to $82.00 and gave the stock a “market perform” rating in a report on Wednesday, May 8th.
-Morgan Stanley raised their price objective on shares of NRG Energy from $70.00 to $83.00 and gave the stock an “equal weight” rating in a report on Tuesday, May 28th.
-Finally, Evercore ISI raised their price objective on shares of NRG Energy from $55.00 to $65.00 and gave the stock an “in-line” rating in a report on Monday, March 18th.
-Five investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $68.00.
+Several brokerages have commented on NRG.
+Morgan Stanley raised their price target on shares of NRG Energy from $70.00 to $83.00 and gave the company an “equal weight” rating in a research note on Tuesday, May 28th.
+BMO Capital Markets raised their price target on shares of NRG Energy from $73.00 to $82.00 and gave the company a “market perform” rating in a research note on Wednesday, May 8th.
+Finally, Wells Fargo & Company raised their price target on shares of NRG Energy from $100.00 to $110.00 and gave the company an “overweight” rating in a research note on Wednesday, May 15th.
+Five equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $68.00.

-NRG Energy (NYSE:NRG – Get Free Report) last announced its quarterly earnings data on Tuesday, May 7th.
-The utilities provider reported $0.80 EPS for the quarter, missing analysts’ consensus estimates of $0.92 by ($0.12).
+NRG Energy (NYSE:NRG – Get Free Report) last posted its quarterly earnings data on Tuesday, May 7th.
+The utilities provider reported $0.80 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.92 by ($0.12).
+The company had revenue of $7.43 billion during the quarter.
 NRG Energy had a net margin of 5.76% and a return on equity of 42.60%.
-The firm had revenue of $7.43 billion during the quarter.
-As a group, analysts predict that NRG Energy, Inc. will post 4.5 earnings per share for the current fiscal year.
+As a group, equities research analysts forecast that NRG Energy, Inc. will post 4.5 earnings per share for the current year.

-In other news, insider Rasesh M. Patel sold 24,546 shares of NRG Energy stock in a transaction dated Friday, May 17th.
-The shares were sold at an average price of $83.41, for a total value of $2,047,381.86.
-Following the completion of the transaction, the insider now owns 266,064 shares of the company’s stock, valued at approximately $22,192,398.24.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Insiders own 0.86% of the company’s stock.
+In related news, insider Rasesh M. Patel sold 24,546 shares of the firm’s stock in a transaction that occurred on Friday, May 17th.
+The shares were sold at an average price of $83.41, for a total transaction of $2,047,381.86.
+Following the completion of the sale, the insider now directly owns 266,064 shares in the company, valued at $22,192,398.24.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+0.86% of the stock is currently owned by insiders.

 Institutional Trading of NRG Energy

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-First Trust Direct Indexing L.P. boosted its holdings in shares of NRG Energy by 2.8% during the 1st quarter.
-First Trust Direct Indexing L.P. now owns 5,813 shares of the utilities provider’s stock worth $393,000 after buying an additional 161 shares during the period.
-Kingswood Wealth Advisors LLC raised its stake in NRG Energy by 0.8% in the 1st quarter.
-Kingswood Wealth Advisors LLC now owns 23,267 shares of the utilities provider’s stock worth $1,575,000 after purchasing an additional 174 shares in the last quarter.
-Czech National Bank raised its stake in NRG Energy by 0.5% in the 1st quarter.
-Czech National Bank now owns 39,723 shares of the utilities provider’s stock worth $2,689,000 after purchasing an additional 181 shares in the last quarter.
-Savant Capital LLC raised its stake in NRG Energy by 1.7% in the 4th quarter.
-Savant Capital LLC now owns 12,749 shares of the utilities provider’s stock worth $659,000 after purchasing an additional 212 shares in the last quarter.
-Finally, Blue Trust Inc. raised its stake in NRG Energy by 35.4% in the 4th quarter.
-Blue Trust Inc. now owns 865 shares of the utilities provider’s stock worth $45,000 after purchasing an additional 226 shares in the last quarter.
-Institutional investors own 97.72% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in NRG.
+Capitolis Liquid Global Markets LLC boosted its stake in NRG Energy by 253.2% in the 1st quarter.
+Capitolis Liquid Global Markets LLC now owns 1,766,000 shares of the utilities provider’s stock worth $119,541,000 after purchasing an additional 1,266,000 shares during the period.
+Zimmer Partners LP acquired a new position in NRG Energy in the 1st quarter worth approximately $64,306,000.
+Wellington Management Group LLP boosted its stake in NRG Energy by 486.2% in the 3rd quarter.
+Wellington Management Group LLP now owns 900,526 shares of the utilities provider’s stock worth $34,688,000 after purchasing an additional 746,899 shares during the period.
+SG Americas Securities LLC boosted its stake in NRG Energy by 14,547.8% in the 4th quarter.
+SG Americas Securities LLC now owns 515,310 shares of the utilities provider’s stock worth $26,642,000 after purchasing an additional 511,792 shares during the period.
+Finally, Assenagon Asset Management S.A. boosted its stake in NRG Energy by 81.4% in the 1st quarter.
+Assenagon Asset Management S.A. now owns 962,919 shares of the utilities provider’s stock worth $65,180,000 after purchasing an additional 432,080 shares during the period.
+97.72% of the stock is currently owned by institutional investors.

 About NRG Energy